AI-In-Population-Health-Lab/Deep-Transfer-Learning-Package-Release-V1/README.md

 Even though all the data in the released synthetic datasets have the same dimensionality in both the source and target settings, we still include this **zero padding** method in `data_preprocess.py` for situations where you might have data with different dimensions.

 After this recalibration of the data, we use all of the source data for model training and split our target data into different portions, for training, validation, or testing in the following models.

+* **Data Splitting**
+During experiments, the dataset needs to be splitted into different portions for difference purpose--training, testing, validation.
+In `data_procesing.py`, the associated methods are defined to split the dataset.
+In our experiments, due to the synthetic data being balanced distributed, and the dataset is split in the order of rows.
+However, if your dataset is skewed, you might need to change our methods of data splitting into stratified splitting ones, which are also included in `data_procesing.py`.
+(e.g.: changing `prepare_datasets_returnSourceVal` to `prepare_datasets_stratify_returnSourceVal`)

 &nbsp;